A career in Aviation And Airport Management

 • INDUSTRY APPROVED – Study at an ITT Centre of Excellence, with enrichment opportunities available including tourism and travel industry events on campus

-• AWARD-WINNING UNIVERSITY – Study at the University of the Year offering the best Student Support in the UK (WhatUni Student Choice Awards 2022)
+• AWARD-WINNING UNIVERSITY – Study at the highest-ranking university in the region according to student choice (Whatuni Student Choice Awards 2023)

 Our facilities

-Students on our aviation courses at University College Birmingham have access to outstanding simulation facilities in our new Aviation and Tourism Suite.
-You will also have the chance to study in our new Digital Creative Studio, where you can learn an array of skills for producing digital content including video and audio.
+Students on our aviation courses at University College Birmingham have access to outstanding simulation facilities in our Aviation and Tourism Suite.
+You will also have the chance to study in our Digital Creative Studio, where you can learn an array of skills for producing digital content including video and audio.

 Aviation and Tourism Suite